 If you think about hurting yourself or someone else, tell somebody right away.
 You can tell a healthcare provider, a friend or a family member.

-You can also contact the National Suicide Prevention Lifeline:
+You can also contact the Suicide and Crisis Lifeline at 988.

 You’re not alone, and there’s always somebody who wants to help.